Sati (practice): Variations in procedure

 Although sati is typically thought of as consisting of the procedure in which the widow is placed, or enters, or jumps, upon the funeral pyre of her husband, slight variations in funeral practice have been reported here as well, by region.
-For example, the mid-17th-century traveller Tavernier claims that in some regions, the sati occurred by construction of a small hut, within which the widow and her husband were burnt, while in other regions, a pit was dug, in which the husband's corpse was placed along with flammable materials, into which the widow jumped after the fire had started.
-In mid-nineteenth-century Lombok, an island in today's Indonesia, the local Balinese aristocracy practised widow suicide on occasion; but only widows of royal descent could burn themselves alive (others were stabbed to death by a kris knife first).
+For example, the mid-17th-century traveller Jean-Baptiste Tavernier claims that in some regions, the sati occurred by construction of a small hut, within which the widow and her husband were burnt, while in other regions, a pit was dug, in which the husband's corpse was placed along with flammable materials, into which the widow jumped after the fire had started.
+In mid-nineteenth-century Lombok, an island in today's Indonesia, the local Balinese aristocracy practised widow suicide on occasion; but only widows of royal descent could burn themselves alive (others were stabbed to death with a kris dagger first).
 At Lombok, a high bamboo platform was erected in front of the fire and, when the flames were at their strongest, the widow climbed up the platform and dived into the fire.

 Live burials

-Most Hindu communities, especially in North India, only bury the bodies of those under the age of two, such as baby girls.
+Most Hindu communities, especially in North India, only bury the bodies of those under the age of two.
 Those older than two are customarily cremated.
 A few European accounts provide rare descriptions of Indian sati that included the burial of the widow with her dead husband.
 One of the drawings in the Portuguese Códice Casanatense shows the live burial of a Hindu widow in the 16th century.
 Jean-Baptiste Tavernier, a 17th-century world traveller and trader of gems, wrote that women were buried with their dead husbands along the Coast of Coromandel while people danced during the cremation rites.

 The 18th-century Flemish painter Frans Balthazar Solvyns provided the only known eyewitness account of an Indian sati involving a burial.
 Solvyns states that the custom included the woman shaving her head, music and the event was guarded by East India Company soldiers.
 He expressed admiration for the Hindu woman, but also calls the custom barbaric.

 The Commission of Sati (Prevention) Act, 1987 Part I, Section 2(c) includes within its definition of sati not just the act of burning a widow alive, but also that of burying her alive.